 The first stage of the consultation, the Future Homes Standard, ran from October 2019 to February 2020 and looked at the energy efficiency requirements for new homes.
 The Government have published their response to the Future Homes Standard consultation.

-The second stage of the consultation process, Future Buildings Standard, is due to finish on 13 April.
-This stage focuses on the energy and ventilation standards for non-domestic buildings, existing homes and includes proposals to mitigate against overheating in residential buildings.
+The second stage of the consultation process, Future Buildings Standard, finished on 13 April, 2021.
+This stage focused on the energy and ventilation standards for non-domestic buildings, existing homes and included proposals to mitigate against overheating in residential buildings.

-This stage of the consultation is open until 13 April 2021.
-The Government is seeking views on the following areas:
+For this stage of the consultation, the Government sought views on the following areas:

 The details of proposed changes are available from the consultation document on the Future Buildings Standard page on GOV.UK.
 It considers proposed standards for thermal elements, heating, lighting, hot water, ventilation, new and replacement windows/doors and more.